The Call for Proposals for 2026 is now open!

 Outcomes and Expectations

-• Successful applicants will meet with EII at the start of the funding cycle to go over the scope of the project and at the midpoint to check on progress.
+- Successful applicants will meet with Penn Climate staff at the start of the funding cycle to go over the scope of the project and at the midpoint to check on progress.

-• At the conclusion of the funding cycle, the project team must share a final report (in pdf form) that summarizes their activities, with sections on key outcomes, expenditures, and deliverables.
+- At the conclusion of the funding cycle, PIs will complete an impact report form provided by The AES Corporation and the project team must share a final report (in pdf form) with Penn Climate that summarizes their activities, with sections on key outcomes, expenditures, and deliverables.

-• Each project team will be featured on the EII website, newsletter, and social media channels to announce the awards and to share outputs.
+- Each project team will be featured on the Penn Climate website, newsletter, and social media channels to announce the awards and to share outputs.

 PPA-funded Research Projects